This article was first published on March 25th, 2021 and was last updated December 2021.

 - “Go”: This type of keyword category represents when an individual knows exactly what their intent is in their search.
 They can search for something specific such as, “Boostability” but need the additional help of a search engine to get them where they want to go.

-These categories can help put your business on the right track in knowing the different search intents behind how to choose the best keywords.
+These categories can help put your business on the right track in knowing the different search intentions behind choosing the best keywords.

 Once you figure out a specific keyword you would like to build into your website or content, focus on the intent behind how your customer will search for that information as well.
-Having a specific direction with your keyword will not only give purpose to your content, but will be valuable information to your clients.
+Having a specific direction with your keyword will not only give purpose to your content (especially for search engines trying to understand your content), but will be valuable information to your clients.
 Having valuable knowledge within and about your industry helps build on the strength of your keywords and content.

 Analyzing Keywords in Your Content

 When you have a list of keywords for your business to start using, it’s important to create the right kind of page and content to address it.
-There are two ways you could go about doing this.
+It’s very important to have a proper keyword strategy in place for your content to succeed and progress.
+There are two ways you could go about doing this:

 1) Identify Parent Topic